-Time to PASI75/90/100 response during the Initial Treatment Period will be estimated and presented using the Kaplan-Meier product-limit method for each treatment.
-Time to a given response will be defined as the length in days from the first dose of IMP until the first date when the response is achieved.
+Time to PASI50/75/90/100 response during the Initial Treatment Period will be estimated and presented using the Kaplan-Meier product-limit method for each treatment.
+Time to a given response will be defined as the length in days from the first dose of IMP treatment until the first date when the response is achieved.
 Subjects who discontinue IMP prior to achieving a response will be censored at the date of IMP discontinuation.
-Subjects who reach the Week 16 Visit without achieving the given PASI response will be censored at the date of the Week 16 Visit.
-The median time to response, including the 2-sided 95% CI, will be calculated for each treatment.
-Between group differences (bimekizumab vs placebo and bimekizumab vs ustekinumab) will be analyzed with the log-rank statistic.
+Subjects who reach the Week 16 Visit without achieving the given response (and should, therefore, be allocated to escape treatment) will be censored at the date of the Week 16 Visit.
+The median time to response, including the